finos/legend/CONTRIBUTING.md

 ## 4. Contribute issues: identify bugs, suggest new features, and provide feedback on prioritization
-iew the prerequisites and steps to report an issue in GitHub.
+View the prerequisites and steps to report an issue in GitHub.

 ### Prerequisites